thanos-io/thanos/docs/sharding.md

 This means that with time you might want to scale out certain components e.g:

-* Compactor: Larger number of objects does not matter much, however compactor has to scale (CPU, network) with number of Sources pushing blocks to the object storage.
+* Compactor: Larger number of objects does not matter much, however compactor has to scale (CPU, network, disk, memory) with number of Sources pushing blocks to the object storage.

-### Relabelling
+# Relabelling

 Similar to [promtail](https://github.com/grafana/loki/blob/master/docs/promtail.md#scrape-configs) this config will follow native
 [Prometheus relabel-config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) syntax.